Mark Gwyn

-Mark Gwyn is an American law enforcement officer.
-He is the former director of the Tennessee Bureau of Investigation (TBI).
-He is eighth director in the agency's history and the first African American to serve in this capacity.
+Mark Randall Gwyn (1963 – August 2024) was an American law enforcement officer.
+He was the director of the Tennessee Bureau of Investigation (TBI).
+He was the eighth director in the agency's history and the first African American to serve in this capacity, serving in this position for fifteen years from 2004 to 2018.

 Early life

 Mark Gwyn was born in McMinnville, Tennessee.
 He graduated from Middle Tennessee State University, where he earned a bachelor's degree, and Tennessee State University, where he earned a master's degree.